-What to do if your business energy supplier goes bust
+What to do if your business energy supplier goes bust or ceases trading

 Ofgem, the UK energy regulator, has systems in place to make sure your premises doesn't go without power and that your business is switched to a new supplier as soon as possible.
 Here's all you need to know.